 -Visit Rockefeller Center (amazing around the holidays), stop into FAO Schwarz, visit the LEGO Store and the American Girl Store.
 Check out the sunset views from Top of the Rock.

-Is there one thing about New York City that you’ve missed the most during the past year?
+A one-day itinerary for New York City with kids.
+We’ve covered all of our favorites, but there are endless variations depending on what you love to do.
+Is there one thing about New York City that you’ve missed the most during the past few years?
 What would you do with one day in New York City with kids?